Galt & Bro.: Establishment

-Early Years
+Early years

-The Galt family was one of the first settlers in the New World.
-James Galt's selfless patriotism was best exemplified in his voluntary service in the armed forces during the War of 1812, fighting under General Young's brigade during the second British invasion, even participating in the final repulse of British forces from the state of Maryland.
+James Galt's patriotism was best exemplified in his voluntary service in the armed forces during the War of 1812, fighting under General Young's brigade during the second British invasion, even participating in the final repulse of British forces from the state of Maryland.

 Move to Washington, D.C.

 In 1825, James Galt decided to move his business to downtown Washington, D.C., across the Potomac from Alexandria, with the new location situated on Pennsylvania Avenue & Ninth Street.
 As America's capital prospered and grew, so did Galt's business and reputation.
-James Galt continued to oversee the his business until his peaceful death in 1847.
+James Galt continued to oversee the business until his peaceful death in 1847.
 In 1868, the company moved just a few blocks away from the White House to 1107 Pennsylvania Avenue, where it remained for sixty-six years, making it a permanent, established fixture for the nation's capital.
-While the company has changed addresses and ownership several times over more than its two hundred years of its existence, it has always remained in the United States’ capital, Washington, D.C.
+While the company has changed addresses and ownership several times over its more than two hundred years of its existence, it has always remained in the United States’ capital, Washington, D.C.